Don’t let excessive sweating leave you feeling embarrassed or insecure. Gain control over your sweat with these easy tips and sweat hacks.

 Stress can trigger sweating, although it is not inherently the cause of hyperhidrosis.
 Controlling stress may be useful in controlling excessive sweat.
 Meditation has been proven to reduce stress as well as anxiety and blood pressure.
 There are many mobile apps available that offer free guided meditation.
 Meditation Finder can also help you find meditation classes in your area.

+Certain foods and drinks can trigger sweat.
 Try eliminating these 3 things from your diet so you don’t increase the amount you sweat throughout the day.

 Caffeine is a sweat trigger.
 It can excite the central nervous system, which then activates sweat glands.